Edge-IVIEW/iEdge/README.md

 ### Use

 - Wait 3-5 minutes to open app afer reboot.
+During operation, please keep the internet connection for the device

 ### Composer
 - All requirement be composed inside ISO.